 Surety Senior Workday Security Consultant

-• Has successfully led two Security implementations and also served other clients as the security expert giving best practices, advice, knowledge transfer, etc.
+- Has successfully led two Security implementations and served other clients as the security expert, giving best practices, advice, knowledge transfer, etc.

-• Technical and functional oversight for global Workday HCM system, including Security, Payroll, Benefits, Expenses, HR, and Finance
+Experience configuring, reconfiguring, and teaching Security - Technical and functional oversight for the global Workday Human Capital Management system, including Security, Payroll, Benefits, Expenses, HR, and Finance